apiverve/horoscope-API/README.md

   "status": "ok",
   "error": null,
   "data": {
-    "color": "green",
+    "color": "purple",
     "compatibility": [
       "leo",
       "sagittarius"
     ],
-    "horoscope": "Today is a day for introspection and reflection, Aries.
-Take some time to connect with your inner self and listen to your intuition.
-You may find that the answers you seek are already within you.
-Trust your instincts and follow your heart.", "luckyNumber": 4,
+    "horoscope": "Today, you may feel a strong urge to expand your horizons and explore new opportunities.
+It's a great time to step out of your comfort zone and try something you've never done before.
+Trust your intuition and follow your instincts.
+Remember to stay grounded and maintain a sense of balance in all aspects of your life.", "luckyNumber": 1,
-    "luckyTime": "0:00 PM",
+    "luckyTime": "1:00 PM",
-    "mood": "tired",
+    "mood": "bored",
     "sign": "aries",
     "zodiac": {
       "element": "fire",